14

 4) pause 120 seconds.

-5) Third picture - for the Urals UA6 (PD120).
-Total 120 +120+ 120 +120+ 120 = 5 *120 = 600 seconds = 10 minutes.
+5)third picture- for the Urals UA6 (PD120).
+Total 120+120+120+120+120= 5*120 = 600 seconds =10 minutes.

 Ten minutes is exactly the time during which the ISS station is visible at the latitude of St. Petersburg.

-Conclusions and tips:
+Conclusions and advice:

 Related publications